hbs-rcs/hbsgrid-docs/docs/index.md

 feature request, we want to know about it so we can fix or improve it.

-There are three ways to connect:
+There are several ways to connect:

 - For administrative requests including project and account creation or modification please use our [request forms](https://www.hbs.edu/research-computing-services/help/online-requests.aspx).